-Brands can use a combination very old school of and digital retro in marketing terms to open a conversation on WhatsApp.
+Brands can use a combination of very old school and digital retro in marketing terms to open a conversation on WhatsApp.
 By using QR codes printed on physical promotional items.
 It could be a flyer, packaging, receipts or in storefronts - basically anywhere someone with a smartphone can see one and might be inspired to scan it.

 Described as a ‘digital front door that makes opening a chat with a business as easy as possible’, a QR code can bring a new or existing customer into a private messaging channel.
 Once in a WhatsApp conversation, by using tools such as catalog, brands can showcase their products and services all within the app, making sales via WhatsApp a much more straightforward proposition.
 More than 40m people view a business catalog on WhatsApp every month, and with in-app payments possible in Brazil and India, an entire shopping experience takes place from scanning the QR code all the way through to checkout.